Are Your Hands Going Numb?

 Don’t over-bend your wrist joint

-Unconsciously hyper-bending your wrist joint will pinch either the ulnar or median nerve (or both) at the wrist joint. to avoid this, wear a wrist brace at night.
+Unconsciously hyper-bending your wrist joint will pinch either the ulnar or median nerve (or both) at the wrist joint.
+To avoid this, wear a wrist brace at night.
 Be sure to wear a wrist brace

 without a palmar spine.
 (A palmar spine will push into your carpal tunnel space and further damage your median nerve.)